-In order to post-process your results locally, ParaView should be installed on your system.
+To post-process your results locally, ParaView should be installed on your computer.
 Depending on your operating system, the appropriate version of ParaView can be downloaded from here.

 In Step 2, we computed the normals on the faces of interest.
 These normals are scaled according to the area of the respective faces.
 Since we already have the pressure data on these faces, we can now easily compute the net force on each face.

 For example, in the figure below, we are calculating the forces generated by alpha.phase1 onto the boat:

 The reason why density is not required as input is because we already know the static pressure.
 Therefore, simply multiplying with the area is sufficient to compute the force.